 Making these cookies is so easy once you have all your ingredients ready.
 First toast the almonds on a frying pan or in the oven until fragrant, cool them and finely grind.

 Add cubed butter to the dry ingredients and rub it until you get a texture like breadcrumbs.
-Add egg yolk and finely grated lemon zest and form with your hands a dough.
+Add EGG YOLKS and finely grated LEMON ZEST and form a dough with your hands.
 The dough should rest in the fridge for about 30 minutes.

 Prepare the work surface and a rolling pin for a fun part.
 Sprinkle some polenta on the work surface and roll out the dough thinly - around 2mm.
 Take your favourite cookie cutters and cut the cookies from the dough.
 Place them on a baking tray covered with baking paper and bake for only 7 - 8 minutes.